joinpursuit/capstone/git-github-w-teams/lesson-notes/README.md

 Git figures out how to merge the code most of the them.
 Merge conflicts happen with then git algorithm cannot figure out which code is the newest/correct code to keep.

-Merge conflicts are solvable and it's good to get some as you are learning so you learn how to deal with them.
+Merge conflicts are solvable and it's good to get some as you are learning, so you learn how to deal with them.
 The worst things about them is that they can, sometimes, take a long time to sort out.

-Most often, will happen when people work on the same file at the same plan without a plan/good communication.
+Most often, will happen when people work on the same file at the same time without a plan and/or good communication.

 **Instructor**